LTUC/amman-dotnet-401d2/Curriculum/Class06/LAB-B.md

 	- Have at least 2 abstract Properties (make sure you override them)
 	- Have at least 2 virtual methods (make sure you override at least one of them)
 	- Have at least 2 virtual properties (make sure you override at least one of them)
+	- Have at least 2 interfaces properly implemented onto classes (as described above)
 	- Your (digital) drawing of your vehicle diagram should be clearly labeled

 ## Unit Tests
+Adding additional tests with the following functionality:
-Test that your program has the following functionality:
+1. Test that the classes that implement the interface actually implement it
-1. Getters/Setters on all properties
-2. All concrete and virtual methods that have non-void return types.
-3. 3 of your concrete classes exhibit at least at least 2 expected behaviors from a parent/base class.
+2. Test inheritance
+3. Test polymorphism
+	- Prove methods have been overridden
+	- Prove that one of your concrete vehicles `is an` Vehicle

-## Stretch Goals
+##Stretch Goals
-No stretch goals present for this project
+no stretch goal for this lab

 ## Additional Resources
 - Please refer to the in-class diagram and code base as an example of the expectation.

 ## README

 **A Readme is a requirement.
 No Readme == No Grade.** <br />
 Here are the requirements for a valid readme: <br />

-Your readme is ***extremely important*** in this lab because it will be a guide for us to know exactly what you did where and how.
-Define for me, in your readme, the following:
-1. An introduction to the project
-1. Your digital drawing of your zoo
-1. Create your own technical documentation.
-Breakdown and define each of the OOP principles in your own words.
-1. Provide under each OOP definition a couple (you do not have to define all) of examples of how you are applying this into your project
+Add the following to your current readme from Lab 5/Part 1:
+1. Define what an interface is in your own words
+1. Describe what your interfaces are, where are they being implemented, and why.
+Provide Examples.
+1. Updated diagram with your interfaces mapped out.

 ## Rubric